 It was found that:

-• Significant differences in gene expression: There are significant differences in gene expression between ovaries of women of reproductive age and ovaries of menopausal women.
-These differences reflect changes in the functions and characteristics of ovarian cells over age.
+- Significant differences in gene expression: There are significant differences in gene expression between ovaries of women of reproductive age and ovaries of menopausal women.
+These differences reflect changes in the functions and characteristics of ovarian cells across age.

-• Quercetin: A new hope for treatment: Quercetin, a natural compound with anti-aging properties, has been shown to inhibit ovarian cell senescence and help improve ovarian reserves in mice.
+- Quercetin: A new hope for treatment: Quercetin, a natural compound with anti-aging properties, has been shown to inhibit the senescence of ovarian cells and help improve ovarian reserves in mice.

 Detailed Experiment on the Effect of FOXP1:

-The researchers conducted another experiment examining the effect of FOXP1 on ovarian aging.
+The researchers conducted another experiment in which they examined the effect of FOXP1 on ovarian aging.

 They reduced FOXP1 levels in mouse granulosa cells and observed the effect on the aging process.
 It was found that: